kchu25/kchu25.github.io/blog/softthreshold_nonneg.md

 @def tags = ["optimization"]

 ### Proximal gradient descent
-I always seemed to forget how to derive this sort of things.
-So here we go.
+I often forget how to derive proximal gradient descent, so here we go.

 Proximal gradient descent is for solving the problem of this form: